forrestberry/theolexica/content/posts/akkadian/akkadian-study-guide-002.md

     </tr>
 </table>

-**Note:** The genitive and accusative are identical in the dual and plural.

 ### Case
-- There are three cases: nominative, genitive, accusative
+- nominative: subjects, nominal predicates
+- genitive: possession, noun-noun modification, after prepositions
+- accusative: direct object, adverbial expressions

 ### Gender
 - There are two genders: masculine and feminine.
-- Feminine is generally marked out by an *t* infix.
+- Feminine is generally marked out by a *t* infix.
     - For phonological reasons, the *t* can be preceeded by an *a* when the base ends in two consonants.
 (See syllable rules in chapter 1.)
     - e.g. il*t*um, šarr*at*um
 - Exceptions:
     - Some nouns that look masculine are feminine and vice versa.
-    - Some nouns that are masculine in the singular are feminine in the plural (and vice versa).
+    - Some nouns that are masculine in the singular are feminine in the plural.
+        - But all singular feminine nouns are feminine in the plural.
     - Some nouns are variable gender.
     - Masculine is the common plural.
     - Exceptions need to be memorized.